 Mistake 3: Ignoring Unallowable Costs in Indirect Pools

 FAR Part 31 designates specific cost categories as unallowable on government contracts.
-FAR 31.205-14 (entertainment), FAR 31.205-51 (alcoholic beverages), and FAR 31.205-22 (lobbying) are the most commonly cited, but the full list in FAR 31.205 covers over 50 cost categories with specific allowability rules.
+FAR 31.205-14 (entertainment), FAR 31.205-51 (alcoholic beverages), and FAR 31.205-22 (lobbying) are the most commonly cited, but the full list in FAR 31.205 runs to 46 cost categories with specific allowability rules.
+The numbering reaches 31.205-52, which is where the commonly repeated “over 50” comes from, but six of those numbers are [Reserved].

 New contractors treat unallowable costs as an audit-prep exercise: something to clean up before filing the incurred cost submission.
 This approach creates two problems.
-First, every interim billing submitted before the cleanup includes inflated indirect rates because unallowable costs are sitting in the overhead and G&A pools.
-Second, FAR 52.242-3 imposes penalty assessments (the disallowed amount plus interest) on contracts exceeding $650,000 when expressly unallowable costs appear in billings.

 Consider a contractor with $2 million in annual overhead costs.
 If $40,000 in entertainment and alcohol expenses sit in the overhead pool, the overhead rate applied to every contract is inflated.
 On a $5 million direct cost base, that $40,000 error produces roughly $8,000 in overbilling per $1 million contract.
 Across five contracts over three years, the cumulative overbilling reaches six figures before anyone catches it.